 I thought talking about franchises would be a timely topic because recent statistics reveal that since Obama has taken office small businesses are actually having a more difficult time making it.
 Consider the following: historically, studies reveal that over time eight-(8) in ten-(10) businesses fail, however, a recent study suggests that the number is now closer to nine-(9) in ten-(10.)
 By contrast, most franchises boast a failure rate of just 15 to 25% — although there are some franchises with higher failure rates.

-If you understand business, have a great idea, can offer a product or service with a competitive advantage in the marketplace, I’m not discouraging someone from starting a business, but for those who don’t, franchises are a great alternative for the person who, let’s say, “has an entrepreneurial spirit, but lack business experience.”
+If you understand business, have a great idea, can offer a product or service with a competitive advantage in the marketplace, I’m not discouraging someone from starting a business, but for those who don’t, franchises are a great alternative for the person who, let’s say, “has an entrepreneurial spirit, but lacks business experience.”

 I looked at a few recent studies and those franchises that are growing the fastest and also have a good reputation among their franchise owners include the following: Subway, McDonalds, Taco Bell, Dunkin Donuts, Denny’s, Pizza Hut, Jack-In-The-Box, Kona Ice, Jersey Mike’s, Firehouse Subs, Jimmy John’s, Great Clips, Super Cuts, Sports Clips, Serv-pro, Vanguard Cleaning Systems, Jan-Pro, Anytime Fitness, Planet Fitness, 7 – 11, Hampton Hotels, Days Inn, Christian Brothers Automotive, and Sotheby’s.
 The truth is there are more good franchise ownership possibilities today than ever.

 As most of the previously mentioned franchises require a sizable investment from $300,000 to $3,000,000 or more, there are many low cost, fast-growing franchises options.
 Top of the list is Cruise Planners, a travel planning franchise with a start-up cost just under five hundred ($500.00) dollars.
 Other affordable franchise opportunities are in real estate, child daycare, education, home inspection, and cleaning services franchises.

 If you are a veteran, many franchises, furthermore, offer a veteran discount.
 In fact, there are a many veteran franchise owners in the food, real estate, cleaning, and senior care sectors.